 Translate Language with Google Home

-Google Home as an inbuilt translate based on Google Translate platform, that could convert any sentence from and to any language.
+Google Home as an inbuilt translate based on the Google Translate platform, that could convert any sentence from and to any language.
 The new interpreter feature can continuously translate the sentences from any supported languages.
 This can help children with their foreign language studies.

 Command, “Hey Google, translate from [langauge] to [language].”
 When the Google Home device beeps you can start speaking in the known language and the Google Home will instantly translate it into the other language.